What can Bikeability do for your school?

 - We will attach a parent consent form which needs to be sent out to parents 3 weeks before the training date.

 - 2 weeks prior to training we will contact you to confirm the number of children attending the course and let you know how many days we will be with you and which instructors will be joining you.
 Not long now !

 - 1 week before the course we will send you an email with final confirmation of the numbers, if you’ve had any last minute consent forms back –now is the time to let us know so that we can do our best to accommodate.

 Get everyone involved

-Use the Bikeability resources and incorporate cycling in to other lessons – get creative and design a helmet; learn about the human body and what it takes to ride a bike or learn about the local area, plan a route, calculate distances and miles per hour.
+Use the Bikeability Tools for School these are curriculum-linked resources for EYFS, KS1 and KS2 can be used to incorporate cycling in to other lessons – get creative and design a helmet; learn about the human body and what it takes to ride a bike, or learn about the local area, plan a route, calculate distances and miles per hour.